xiaolai/regular-investing-in-box/docs/en/README.md

 > “There are *old* investors, and there are *bold* investors, but there are no *old bold* investors.”

 Don’t be so naïve as to believe that you can turn into a superman just because you learned something new yesterday.
-Translating knowledge into meaninful action takes much more time than you’ve ever imagined.
+Translating knowledge into meaningful action takes much more time than you’ve ever imagined.
 Relax, take it easy, and don’t rush.
 You can lift a very heavy weight, but without proper training you can hurt yourself.

 ## Preface